HexDOTexe/vaelerun-client/README.md

 Intended to pair with [vaelerun-server](https://github.com/HexDOTexe/vaelerun-server/).

-This project is no longer being worked on.
+This project is now read-only archived and is no longer being worked on.